hmeng/the-gen-z-catechism/chapters/post-59.md

 ---
-layout: default
+layout: chapter
-title: "Post 59"
+title: "Post #59: What is the new creation?"
 ---
 # Post #59: What is the new creation?